-The following table sets forth a summary for the fiscal years ended December 31, 2022 and 2021, respectively, of the cash and non-cash compensation awarded, paid or accrued by us or Protalix Ltd. to our Named Executive Officers.
-There were no restricted stock awards, long-term incentive plan payouts or other compensation paid during fiscal years ended December 31, 2022 and 2021 by us or Protalix Ltd. to the Named Executive Officers, except as set forth below.
+The following table sets forth a summary for the fiscal years ended December 31, 2020 and 2019, respectively, of the cash and non-cash compensation awarded, paid or accrued by us or Protalix Ltd. to our President and Chief Executive Officer, our Senior Vice President, Chief Development Officer, and our Senior Vice President and Chief Financial Officer, who we refer to collectively as the "Named Executive Officers."
+There were no restricted stock awards, long-term incentive plan payouts or other compensation paid during fiscal years December 31, 2020 and 2019 by us or Protalix Ltd. to the Named Executive Officers, except as set forth below.
 All of the Named Executive Officers are employees of our subsidiary, Protalix Ltd. All currency amounts are expressed in U.S. dollars.